-To be eligible for first-year scholarships, all requirements listed below must be met.
-No exceptions will be made for missed deadlines.
+To be eligible for first-year scholarships, all requirements below must be met by the listed deadlines:

 - Apply for admission.
 Apply for admission to the University of Nevada, Reno by February 1st of the year you will start college.

 - Submit your high school transcripts.
 The University must receive your high school transcripts by February 1st of the year you will start college.
 Be sure to request that your transcripts are sent from your high school early enough to ensure they arrive on time.

 - Complete the scholarship application.
 Complete the University's Freshman Application for Scholarships and Awards by February 15th.

 - Complete your FAFSA or Institutional Methodology form.
 Complete a FAFSA (Free Application for Federal Student Aid) or the Institutional Methodology for FAFSA-Ineligible Students form by February 15th.

 How and when do I apply for scholarships and awards?

 Students must first apply for admission.
 Following the receipt of the application for admission, students will receive an acknowledgement letter.
 This letter provides instructions on how to activate their MyNEVADA account and how to access the scholarship application.
 Students must activate their MyNEVADA account in order to access the Freshman Application for Scholarships and Award, which is found by clicking on the tasks tile in MyNevada and locating the heading “supplemental forms.”

 Applications for scholarships and awards are available in MyNEVADA beginning on October 1.

 Eligibility to receive scholarships and awards is determined after a holistic review of the application for admission, the scholarship application, and FAFSA or Institutional Methodology.
 Applications are evaluated on a competitive basis.
 Award decisions are based upon a combination of grade point average and other factors, including but not limited to the following: